hauensteina/katago-server/README.md

 ===========================================
 AHN, Sep 2020

-Try it through a front end at https://katagui.herokuapp.com .

-The repo for the front end is at https://github.com/hauensteina/katago-gui .

 The API is a Flask app, typically running on Ubuntu.
 Therefore, you probably want to be on a Ubuntu box where the default python is python version 3, which is pretty much standard these days.